junxit/us-congress-bills-113/bill.md

     >       - **(II)** capable of being searched and aggregated; and
     >       - **(III)** permitted to be downloaded, including downloaded in bulk.

-- **(g)** *Search or duplication fees* Section 552(a)(4)(A)(viii) of title 5, United States Code, is amended by adding at the end the following new sentence: “Any agency that does assess search or duplication fees after failing to comply with a time limit under paragraph (6) shall provide written notice to the requester of the circumstance that justifies the fees.
+- **(h)** *Search or duplication fees* Section 552(a)(4)(A)(viii) of title 5, United States Code, is amended by adding at the end the following new sentence: “Any agency that does assess search or duplication fees after failing to comply with a time limit under paragraph (6) shall provide written notice to the requester of the circumstance that justifies the fees.
 If an agency fails to provide such notice, the agency may not assess search or duplication fees.”.
-- **(g) (h)** *Government Accountability Office* Subsection (i) of section 552 of title 5, United States Code, is amended to read as follows:
+- **(i)** *Government Accountability Office* Subsection (i) of section 552 of title 5, United States Code, is amended to read as follows:
   > - **(i)** *Government Accountability Office* The Government Accountability Office shall—
-  >   - **(1)** conduct audits of administrative agencies on the implementationcompliance with and implementation of the requirements of this section and issue reports detailing the results of such audits; and;
+  >   - **(1)** conduct audits of administrative agencies on compliance with and implementation of the requirements of this section and issue reports detailing the results of such audits;
-  >   - **(2)** catalog the number of exemptions under subsection (b)(3) and agency use of such exemptions.
   >   - **(2)** catalog the number of exemptions under subsection (b)(3) and agency use of such exemptions; and
   >   - **(3)** review and prepare a report on the processing of requests by agencies for information pertaining to an entity that has received assistance under title I of the Emergency Economic Stabilization Act of 2008 (12 U.S.C.
 5211 et seq.) during any period in which the Government owns or owned more than 50 percent of the stock of such entity.

-- **(h) (i)** *Chief FOIA Officer responsibilities; Council; review* Section 552 of title 5, United States Code is amended—
+- **(j)** *Chief FOIA Officer responsibilities; Council; review* Section 552 of title 5, United States Code, is amended—
   - **(1)** by striking subsections (j) and (k); and
   - **(2)** by inserting after subsection (i), the following new subsections:
     > - **(j)** *Chief FOIA Officer*